Ulithi

+Name

+The name of the island goes back to Proto-Chuukic *úlú-diwo.

 Overview

 Ulithi consists of 40 islets totaling 4.5 km2, surrounding a lagoon about 36 km long and up to 24 km wide—at 548 km2 one of the largest in the world.
 It is administered by the state of Yap in the Federated States of Micronesia.
 Ulithi's population was 773 in 2000.
 There are four inhabited islands on Ulithi Atoll.
-They are Falalop (Fl'aalop), Asor (Yasor), Mogmog (Mwagmwog), and Fedarai (Fedraey).
+They are Falalop (Fl'aalop), Asor (Yasor), Mogmog (Mwagmwog), and Fedarai (Fedraey or Fassarai).
 Falalop is the most accessible with Ulithi Airport, a small resort hotel, store and one of three public high schools in Yap state.
 Mogmog is the seat of the high chief of Ulithi Atoll though each island has its own chief.
 Other important islands are Losiap (L'oosiyep), Sorlen (Sohl'oay), and Potangeras (Potoangroas).

 The atoll is in the westernmost of the Caroline Islands, 360 mi southwest of Guam, 850 mi east of the Philippines and 1300 mi south of Tokyo.
 It is a typical volcanic atoll, with a coral reef, white sand beaches and palm trees.
 Ulithi's forty small islands barely rise above the sea, with the largest being only 1/2 sqmi in area.
 However the reef runs roughly 20 mi north and south, by 10 mi across, enclosing a vast anchorage with an average depth of 80 to 100 ft.